Determining the systemic redshift of Lyman-alpha emitters with neural networks and improving the measured large-scale clustering: The effects of the wavelength determination in realistic line profiles.

 where $L_{\rm Ly\alpha}$ is the \lya\ luminosity of each galaxy and $L_{\rm Ly\alpha,F}$ is the \lya\ luminosity of the faintest galaxy.
 Note that our models, by construction, provides good estimates of the LAE luminosity function \citep{GurungLopez_2020}.
 Therefore, the $\rm S/N$ distribution should also mimic observations.
 Next, to each pixel we add Gaussian noise with an amplitude that corresponds to the $\rm S/N$ of that LAE.
 In this way, LAEs with lower $\rm S/N$ have a noisier \lya\ line profile and vice versa.
 Moreover, the larger $\rm S/N_{F}$ is, the better signal to noise ratio has the faintest LAE and the whole LAE population.
 On the other side, for low $\rm S/N_{F}$ values, some information from the \lya\ line profile (e.g. light blue line) is vanished.
 In practice, the larger are $\rm W_{g}$ and $\Delta \lambda_{\rm pix}$ the more information is destroyed for a fixed value of $\rm S/N_{F}$.
 We use four values for $\rm S/N_{F}$ : 6.0, 7.0, 10.0 and 15.0.
 Also, for the LAE sample studied here, $\rm L_{Ly\alpha,F} \sim 1.63\times10^{42}\;erg \; s^{-1} $.}

 \end{description}

 For each combination of \{$\rm W_{g}$, $\Delta \lambda _{\rm pix}$, $\rm S/N_{F}$\} , we produce a catalog of \lya\ line profiles.
 In practice, we could determine directly the \lya\ central wavelength from these line profiles, as we did in the ideal case in Sec.~\ref{sec:ideal}.However, as the line profiles are progressively downgraded it becomes more difficult to measure properly the $\rm FWHM_{red}$ (necessary for the \VER ).
 Also, the global maximum gets more and more discretized as $\rm \Delta \lambda_{pix}$ increases (needed for both, \GM , \VER ).
-These two problems can be solved by fitting a Gaussian curve to the most prominent peak of the \lya\ line profile and then, measure $\rm FWHM_{red}$ and $\lambda_{\rm Ly\alpha , Max}$ from the Gaussian.
-Another motivation behind this proceeding is that it can also be applied to observational data.
-Note that, we only use the Gaussian fitting to compute $\rm FWHM_{red}$ and $\lambda_{\rm Ly\alpha , Max}$.
-In this way, the neural networks use directly the modeled line profiles and not the Gaussian resulting from the fitting.
+In order to alleviate these problems, we fit a Gaussian curve to the most prominent peak of the \lya\ line profile and then, measure $\rm FWHM_{red}$ and $\lambda_{\rm Ly\alpha , Max}$ from the Gaussian.
+Note that, as the line profiles are convolved with a Gaussian kernel of width $\rm W_g$, $\rm FWHM_{red}$ will be, in general, overestimated, which would translate into a systematic bias for the \VER\ method.
+In order to correct this, we compute the FWHM as